Treasure Island

 Alright chill out!
 I’m here, aren’t I?

-I’ve had some anxiety about writing a review for Treasure Island for some time, but only because I absolutely love book tests and own quite a lot of them, even though I only ever use a few.
+I’ve had some anxiety about writing a review for Treasure Island for some time but only because I absolutely love book tests and own quite a lot of them, even though I only ever use a few.
+One of those few is Kaleb’s other book test Frankenstein, which is still my all time favourite.

 You can read my full review of Frankenstein here.